Jordan EJ11: Season results

 Frentzen again crashed in the practice session for the Canadian Grand Prix.
 He subsequently complained of dizziness and headaches, and was replaced for the race by the team's test driver, Ricardo Zonta.
 Once again the EJ11 performed well in qualifying, but was unable to keep the same pace up in the race.
 Trulli however once again looked set for a strong finish and maybe a podium when his brake master cylinder failed.
 Zonta finished a disappointing 7th, outside the points positions.

 The EJ11s qualified on the fourth row of the grid at the Nürburgring, but did not achieve a good result during the race, with both cars retiring whilst running outside the points-paying positions.
+Trulli retired with a transmission problem and Frentzen retired due to a fault with his traction control.

 The team were becoming frustrated with Frentzen's lack of pace in the EJ11, as he had been out qualified by Trulli in all but one race, and had scored fewer points than the Italian.
 Trulli had a steady race at Magny-Cours and finished in 5th, whilst Frentzen was off his team-mate's pace and finished only 8th, behind both Saubers.

 Things looked up for the team at their home Grand Prix at Silverstone.
 The cars were fourth and fifth on the grid, but Trulli wasted his chance by colliding with David Coulthard's McLaren at the first corner.
 Frentzen was again beaten by the Sauber C20s, and finished seventh.
 Eddie Jordan had had enough, and Frentzen was fired from the team following the race.
+In an interview with The Sunday Independent in 2005, Jordan later claimed that Frentzen was sacked because engine supplier Honda wanted Japanese driver Takuma Sato to race for Jordan in and to retain Honda's engine supply.

 At this stage, the team were only fifth in the Constructors' Championship with 15 points, behind Sauber, with a much smaller budget and without manufacturer backing, who had 19.
 The cars were off the pace again in Germany, with a double retirement ending a miserable day.
-Trulli may have finished on the podium, but spun in the course of a battle with Villeneuve, who went on to finish third.
+Trulli may have finished on the podium, but spun in the course of a battle with Villeneuve, who went on to finish third while Trulli later retired with hydraulic failure.
 Zonta, again substituting for Frentzen, collided with Jos Verstappen's Arrows early on.

 Jarno Trulli driving the EJ11 at the 2001 Canadian GP.